 Age-related macular degeneration, or AMD, is an eye disease that blurs your central vision.
-People who have AMD can’t see things directly in front of them, but still have their peripheral vision.
-Having AMD affects your ability to drive, see faces, read, or other common activities.
+People who have AMD can’t see things directly in front of them but still have their peripheral vision.
+Having AMD affects your ability to drive, see faces, read, or do other common activities.

 Types of Age-Related Macular Degeneration

 There are two types of age-related macular degeneration: dry AMD and wet AMD.

 - Dry age-related macular degeneration is the most common type of the disease.
 Dry AMD occurs when the macula gets thinner because of the aging process.
 There are three stages of dry AMD: early, intermediate, and late.
 People who are in the early stages of dry AMD may not notice any vision loss for an extended period, up to several years, so they don’t realize they have the disease.
 The only way to catch it in the early stages is through a comprehensive eye exam.
 There is no treatment for late-stage dry AMD.

 - Wet AMD is less common, but this type of disease causes vision loss much faster than dry AMD.
 This type of AMD occurs when blood vessels grow abnormally and damage the macula.
 There are treatment options for wet AMD.